victorgavilan/formbar/README.md

-#FormBar.js
+#vBar.js

-Progress bar for form completion and more...
+Progress bar, timer bar, form completion bar...

 ##Usage
-Insert `formbar-min.js` in your web page.
+Insert `vbar-min.js` in your web page.
 Define the DOM element that will host your bar and that is all.

 ```html
 <body>